Fr75s/bigscraper-gui/README.md

 ## Installation

-Currently, this project only provides an AppImage release, as it is the simplest and most convenient way I have found to package this.
-I have successfully built a flatpak for this application, but I still need to learn how exactly to distribute it.
-Potentially, I may upload this app to flathub one day for a very easy installation.
+As of now, this project provides both a flatpak and AppImage release, available here.
+These are both built for Linux; no Windows build is currently available.
+[Both are available under the latest release here.](https://github.com/Fr75s/bigscraper-gui/releases)

-To install the app, simply navigate to the releases page, and download the AppImage.
-Then, simply run the application, integrating it if you wish.
+To install the AppImage, simply download the AppImage.
+You may choose to integrate it with AppImageLauncher, putting it in the system menu.

+To install the flatpak, download the singular flatpak file, and run `flatpak install [file-location]`.
+You will need to grant the necessary permissions.
+I plan on releasing this to flathub once this app is more complete.

+## Usage

+[A full guide to use bigscraper is available here.](GUIDE.md).
+This provides a quick example, as well as a tutorial on scraping metadata with bigscraper.

 ## Why Electron?